ELC/elc.github.io-content/blog/2023-how-to-learn-python.md

 is okay to try some experimental frameworks but the bulk of the building you be done should be in well stablished frameworks and tools.

-## Unconscious Competence - Research and Development
+## Unconscious Competence - Independence

 You have built so many projects that you know the steps by heart, it feels second nature and you do not have doubts about how things work the way they do.

-This is a risky position as it can cause stagnation, either willingly or unwillingly.
-Once you master something, you create a comfort zone around you and after all the effort you put it, it may present some friction to leave that zone.
+However, there is caveat, keeping onself at this level of competence requires uninterrupted practice, knowledge may last longer but competency rusts over time.
+This stage is also a risky position as it can cause stagnation, either willingly or unwillingly.
+Once one masters something, a create a comfort zone around is created and all the effort put in may become friction to move beyond.

+You can consider "Independent", you are most likely not a junior any more but maybe your comfort zone is quite limited, try to expand it little by little to include more topics.
+Look for a mentor that knows much more than you to give you advice, do not expect other people to invest time without compensation.

+This is a good moment to continue Top-Down and start incorporating Experimental learning.
+Nevertheless, this is the first "stable" stage, where one can sit back and just keep the status quo, depending on your context you may never be forced to move.

+A perfect example of this is experts in an old, unpopular yet still used language like COBOL, they are competent and independent and may never leave COBOL for as long as it is still use.
+But this situation is also fragile, the more one stays the same, the harder it will be to move to something different.

+Without continuous and conscious action, one's unconscious competence could fade into unconscious incompetence, like a developer specializing in Flash now realizing Flash is not used anywhere and migrating to alternative technologies is not trivial.

+Remember: Expertise is not a free ticket to rest on one's laurels.

+## Reflective Competence - Research and Development

+The original model of four stages of competences does not include a fifth stage but some authors proposed one called "Reflective Competence".
+This stage is when individuals not only possess a skill to the point where they can perform it effortlessly and automatically but also have the ability to reflect on their own performance and continuously improve.

+At this stage, one is aware and understands their own thought process, i.e. metacognition.
+They developed a metacompetency: proactiveness.
+The hability to self-assess oneself, take initiative, anticipate future needs, adapt in advance and actively seek feedback.
+This stage is the highest level of competency that one can achieve individually.

 In the technology world, change is always constant and to avoid getting outdated, I suggest always pushing yourself outside of your comfort zone but